legovaer/hassio-macros/README.md

-# hassio-macros
+# hassio-templates

-Home Assistant Jinja2 templates
+Jinja2 templates that I use within Home Assistant.